suyinwb/stock-analysis/README.md

     Dim tickers(11) As String
 ```

-By doing this, we decrease the size of the tickers() array to only what we need and it shows that both 2018 and 2017, runtime is 0.242 which reduces by 0.02 seconds.
+By doing this, we decrease the size of the tickers() array to only what we need and it shows that both 2018 and 2017, runtime is around 0.223 which reduces by 0.03 seconds.

-## Challenges

-### Challenges and Difficulties Encountered

-Limitation from self

 ## Results
 From [Analysis](#analysis) we can conclude that the speed increase for the data are: